mehmoh/attitudes-towards-immigration-/data/processed/.ipynb_checkpoints/README-checkpoint.md

-Raw data is in this folder
+Tabealu is the csv file that I will use in Tabealu software